 Adults: 4.0 ml of the drug (2 ampoules) Ferrum LEK.

-Ferrum LEK for intramuscular injections is injected strictly intramuscularly (not allowed intravenously!)
-Every other day deep into gluteus muscle alternately to the left or right.
+Ferrum LEK for intramuscular injections is administered strictly intramuscularly (not permissible intravenously!) every other day deep into the gluteal muscle alternately left or right.

 Before use, carefully check the ampoule visually.
-It is allowed to use only a transparent solution that does not contain sediment.
-When a sediment appears and after the expiration date indicated on the package, the ampoule is not usable.
-The ampoule is opened just before the introduction.
+It is allowed to use only a clear solution that does not contain sediment.
+If sediment appears and after the expiration date indicated on the package, the ampoule is not suitable for use.
+The ampoule is opened immediately before administration.

-2 cm so that after removal of the needle, the injection channel is covered with skin to prevent fluid leakage into the subcutaneous layers.
-During the injection, the pulled skin is gradually released, after the injection, press the injection site for 1 minute.
+2 cm so that after removing the needle, the injection channel is covered with skin to prevent fluid from leaking into the subcutaneous layers.
+During the injection, the pulled skin is gradually released; after the injection, press the injection site for 1 minute.

 Overdose

-Overdose of iron preparations can lead to acute complications and hemosiderosis.
-Misdiagnosis of anemia as iron deficiency can lead to iron overload.
+An overdose of iron supplements can lead to acute complications and hemosiderosis.
+Misdiagnosing anemia as iron deficiency can lead to iron overload.

-In case of an overdose, treatment is symptomatic; a specific antidote for iron is deferoxamine, a chelating agent.
+In case of overdose, treatment is symptomatic; the specific antidote for iron is deferoxamine, a chelating agent.

 Side effects

-The following side effects of the drug may occur: hypotension, joint pain, edema lymph nodes, heat, headache, dizziness, gastrointestinal disorders, nausea, vomiting, anaphylactoid reactions, infiltration at the injection site.
+The following side effects of the drug may occur: hypotension, joint pain, swelling lymph nodes, fever, headache, dizziness, gastrointestinal disorders, nausea, vomiting, anaphylactoid reactions, infiltrate at the injection site.

-Allergic and anaphylactic reactions can very rarely occur.
+Very rarely, allergic and anaphylactic reactions may occur.

 Storage conditions and periods

-Store at temperatures up to 20oС, protected from light.
+Store at temperatures up to 20oC, protected from light.

 Do not freeze!

-Failure to comply with the storage conditions can lead to the formation of a precipitate and turbidity of the solution.
+Failure to comply with storage conditions may lead to the formation of sediment and clouding of the solution.

 Keep out of the reach of children!

-• - The description and photos on the product cards may differ from that presented in the pharmacy.
-Please check with the operators before placing an order.
+• - Descriptions and photographs in product cards may differ from what is presented in the pharmacy.
+Please check information with operators before placing an order.

-Ferrum Lek belongs to antianemic medicines prescribed in the treatment of anemia, which is associated with iron deficiency.
+Ferrum Lek is an antianemic medication prescribed for the treatment of anemia associated with iron deficiency.

-Ferrum Lek s medication active ingredient in the form of a complex compound of iron (III) polymaltose hydroxide helps to reduce the severity of signs of anemia.
-The iron found in the medicine is bound in a structure similar to the natural compound of iron, ferritin.
+Medication Ferrum Lek s active component in the form of a complex compound of iron (III), polymaltose hydroxide helps reduce the severity of signs of anemia.
+The iron in the medicine is bound into a structure similar to the natural iron compound ferritin.

-Iron uptake occurs through competitive ligand exchange on the surface of the intestinal epithelium.
-The absorbed iron binds to ferritin in the liver, and in the bone marrow it is later incorporated into hemoglobin.
+Iron absorption occurs through competitive ligand exchange occurring at the surface of the intestinal epithelium.
+Absorbed iron binds to ferritin in the liver, and in the bone marrow it is later incorporated into hemoglobin.

-During application, syrup and chewable tablets do not affect tooth enamel and do not cause coloration.
+During use, the syrup and chewable tablets do not affect tooth enamel and do not cause coloration.

 Release form